Student behavioural profiles in blended learning courses

 By Daniel Johnston

-Studying students’ interaction with a video annotation tool, the work of Mirriahi et al. [4] attempts to answer 3 poignant questions:
+Studying students' interaction with a video annotation tool, Mirriahi et al. [4] set out to answer three practical questions:

 1. Are there specific archetypes that emerge from analysis of students’ engagement?